sxsw/rfm/README.md

 	   Rfm::Factory    :servers, :server, :db, :database, :layout, :models, :modelize Rfm::XmlParser  :backend, :backend=
 	   Rfm::Config     :config, :get_config, :config_clear
+	   Rfm::Resultset  :ignore_bad_data

+If you are working with a Filemaker database that returns codes like '?' for a missing value in a date field, Rfm will throw an error.
+Set your main configuration, your server, or your layout to `ignore_bad_data true`, if you want Rfm to silently ignore data mismatch errors when loading resultset data.
+If ActiveRecord is loaded, and your resultset is loaded into a Rfm model, your model records will log these errors in the @errors attribute.

+	   Rfm.config :ignore_bad_data => true

+	   class MyModel < Rfm::Base
+	     config 'my_layout'
+	   end

+	   result = MyModel.find(:name => 'mike')
+	   # Assuming the Filemaker field 'some_date_field' contains a bad date value '?'
+	   result[0].errors.full_messages
+	   # ['some_date_field invalid date']

+	   # To be more specific about what objects you want to ignore data errors
+	   MyModel.layout.ignore_bad_data true

 ## Working with "Classic" Rfm Features